RuiOliveira83/MS4_Code_Aquatics/README.md

 * As a registered user, I want to easily log in and log out so that I can access my account;
 * As a registered user, I want to have a personalized user profile so that I can view my details and my order history;

-* As a store owner, I want to be able to add a new blog post so that I can make the blog session always fresh and interessant;
+* As a store owner, I want to be able to add a new blog post so that I can make the blog session always fresh and interesting;
 * As a store owner, I want to be able to edit any blog post so that I can amend or add information to a post;
 * As a store owner, I want to be able to delete any blog post if I feel that there is no need to have that post anymore;
 * As a store owner, I want to be able to add a new product so that I can add new products to my store;